psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 At any rate, that is the only explanation I can suggest of the Cambrian Archaeologists' amusing "comedy of errors."
 Mr, Sidney Hartland must search somewhere else than in Lilandebie and Cwmamman for evidence in support of his "cannibal" theory.
 J. P. Owen.
 48, Comeragh Road, West Kensington.

-P.S.—Perhaps I may be allowed to add that the above was sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland’s first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895.
+P.S.—Perhaps I may be allowed to add that the above was sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland's first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895.

 +++